 Advanced Interdisciplinary Courses

 PPE's advanced interdisciplinary courses (PPE 4500+) are the highest level classes offered by the program for our majors.
 They offer advanced students a quasi-graduate environment inviting students to the frontiers of research.
 Classes are taught by interdisciplinary instructors, on interdisciplinary topics, reserved for PPE majors.
-All PPE majors must take one to complete the major.
+All PPE majors must take at least one advanced seminar to complete the major.

 Course Goals